 At Asana, we believe that if you manage projects, you’re a project manager… even if that’s not your job title.
 In order for teams to effectively collaborate and get their best work done, they need a project manager like you to lead the way.
 But even if you’re already managing a project—or even multiple projects—how do you get better at being a project manager?

 If you’re interested in honing and developing your project management skills, you’re in the right place.
-In this guide, we’ll cover 25 key skills you need to succeed as a project manager, and how you can develop those skills over time.
+In this guide, we’ll cover 25 key skills you need to succeed as a project manager or project administrator, and how you can develop those skills over time.

 Project management is the practice of organizing and executing work efficiently—and helping your team do the same.
-Historically, a project manager was a team member who was trained and certified in complicated project management technology.
+For a while, project managers had to be trained and certified in complicated project management technology.
 Traditional project management tools were hard to set up and required constant maintenance, which is where the position “project manager” comes from.

 Modern project management evolved from traditional project management in two distinct ways.
 As companies and teams democratized their project management processes, they needed more team members and team leads who were able to manage a process from conception to completion.
-In order to support those team leads, project management software needed to evolve from complex mechanisms to flexible and easy-to-use tools.
+In order to support those team leads, project management software has also evolved, from complex mechanisms to flexible and easy-to-use tools.

 Today, any team member may be called upon to run a project and become the de-facto project manager—which is why modern project management tools are built to be flexible enough for anyone to use on any project, so you’re able to jump in and hit the ground running.

 These tools, like Asana, make it easy to track, manage, and organize work—without the learning curve associated with traditional tools.
-With today's project management tools, you can easily implement project management best practices and bring a new level of clarity and visibility to your project team.Try Asana for free
+With today's project management tools, you can easily implement project management best practices and bring a new level of clarity and visibility to your project team.Manage projects with one tool

 Project management tools do the heavy lifting when it comes to reducing silos, increasing visibility, and facilitating cross-functional collaboration.
 As the project manager, you can use these tools to give your team the insight they need to get their best work done.
 While you don’t need to learn complicated skills or tools in order to become a successful project manager, there are hard, soft, and technical skills you can develop in order to improve your management and collaboration skills.